martinyis/martinyis/README.md

 # 💫 About Me:
-Hi there!
-My name is Martin and I am a Computer Science student at the University of New Hampshire.
-Over the past year, I have been focused on Front End Development and have mastered HTML, CSS, and JS.
-I have built several projects using these technologies.
-Currently, I am learning React.js and other technoligies to enhance my abilities and prepare for job opportunities.
-I am excited to continue growing and learning in the field of computer science.
+React front-end developer studying at University of New Hampshire Expanding knowledge in back-end technologies, aiming for proficiency in MERN stack Experienced in creating websites and developing complex web applications Interested in networking and collaboration
+Check out my repositories for examples of my work.

 ## 🌐 Socials: